Alfredo Luís da Costa: Elevator coup

-On the disastrous evening of the Municipal Library Elevator Coup (28 January 1908) Costa lead a group of 20 men (with Manuel Buiça) to assault the Royal Palace of Necessidades, but modified their strategy and, instead, attacked the Quartel dos Lóios.
+On the disastrous evening of the Municipal Library Elevator Coup (28 January 1908) Costa led a group of 20 men (with Manuel Buiça) to assault the Royal Palace of Necessidades, but modified their strategy and, instead, attacked the Quartel dos Lóios.
 Later, they confronted several members of the Guarda Municipal (English: Municipal Guard) near Rua de Santa Bárbara when they were waiting for a mortar explosion to signal the main attack.
 Planned, financed and armed by elements of the Portuguese Republican and Progressive Dissidency Parties, the coup d'etat was to be carried out by members of the Carbonária, Formiga Branca and masonry in order to proclaim a Republic and/or assassinate Prime Minister João Franco.

 The coup failed when the police were tipped off to the conspiracy and had reinforced strategic posts throughout the city.
 As several members of the Republican registry were rounded up, Alfredo Costa was able to escape the police sweep, as he was not at his pre-designated post for the coup.
 In fact, the prisons were full of high-ranking members of the conspiracy who were easily picked up as they meandered through the city.

 In the backroom of Café Gelo, a popular and frequented destination of the Carbonária and republicans, was relatively empty.
 With a small group that included Manuel Buíça, Alfredo Costa continued to gather in the cafe, even as others silently or quickly passed by without entering.
 Actually, Costa continued to freely walk through the city, congregating with republican elements, while exhorting his peers to continue the struggle.
 During an encounter with Machado Santos and Soares Andrea at the Café Gelo, shortly after the attempted coup, he affirmed: "If someone attempts to grab me...I will burn him to pieces".

 This refrain was followed by a conspicuous patting of his coat, where he carried his Browning revolver.